Marker-Inc-Korea/RAGchain-docs/ragchain-structure/benchmark/dataset-evaluator/asqa.md

 # Overview

 ASQA (Factoid Questions Meet Long-Form Answers) is the long-form question answering dataset based on ambiguous factoid questions.
-ASQA task are not derived from information retrieval task, but answer evaluation task.
+ASQA task are not derived from information retrieval task, but only answer evaluation task.
 It is not suitable for evaluating retrieval performance.
-So we provide answer evaluation metric and ingest crawled wikipedia documents to db for evaluating answer performance.
+So we provide answer evaluation metric and ingest crawled wikipedia documents to db for evaluating answer performance.(**currently working on it!**)

 [HuggingFace](https://huggingface.co/datasets/din0s/asqa)<br>